 3. Primary Care - providing psychological therapy to treat a wide variety of conditions including:

 depression, anxiety, OCD, bereavement, sexual abuse, trauma.

-I am listed as a Consultant Psychotherapist at the Nuffield Health Wessex Hospital.
+Consultant Psychotherapist at the Nuffield Health Wessex Hospital.

 Senior Associate of the Royal Society of Medicine.
-This means I have access to the latest research papers.

 Accredited register membership

 - Affairs and betrayals

 - Anger management